MakingSense/hypermedia-api-poc/readme.md

 * `href`: URI of the related resource, it could be a template.
 * `description`: Human readable description of the role and meaning of the link.
-* `rel`:  List of typified strings that represents the relations with current resource and also the role, behavior and constraints o the link.
+* `rel`:  List of typified strings that represents the relations with current resource and also the role, behavior and constraints of the link.
 Documented in [hypermedia-relations](https://github.com/andresmoschini/hypermedia-api-poc/blob/master/src/ApiPoc/wwwroot/docs/documentation.md#hypermedia-relations)

 Links could represent different kinds of hypermedia factors (_Embedding Links_, _Outbound Links_, _Templated Links_, _Idempotent Links_ and _Non-Idempotent Links_), this information is defined in [hypermedia-relations](https://github.com/andresmoschini/hypermedia-api-poc/blob/master/src/ApiPoc/wwwroot/docs/documentation.md#hypermedia-relations) documentation, in JSON representions all of them are rendered in the same way, but in HTML representation _Embedding Links_ and _Outbound Links_ are rendered as `a` elements, and _Templated Links_, _Idempotent Links_ and _Non-Idempotent Links_ are rendered as _form_ elements.